sfc-gh-dwilczak/tutorials/docs/snowflake/google/iceberg/index.md

     | 5 | 6 |

-We can also look in our bucket under the folder "icebeg" to see our metadata and data stored in parquet files.
+We can also look in our bucket under the folder "iceberg" to see our metadata and data stored in parquet files.
 ![Click Save](images/16.png)